 Use the HistoryForge Website Learn About:

-Visit HistoryForge.net and in the top right corner select "Buildings" or "People."
-Then select "Filters" beneath the page title.
+Visit Tompkins.historyforge.net and through the "Buildings" or "People" pages you can then select "Filters" beneath the page title.
 Add in information to narrow your search (eg. a last name to find a person, or street name to find a building).
-At this time we've only entered records for inhabitants in the City of Ithaca between 1900-1930.
+At this time we've only entered records for inhabitants in the City of Ithaca between 1880-1940.
 Be aware that the census records in the first half of the century were entirely written by hand, and some census spellings may differ from your records.
 Also many street names and numbers have changed in the last 80 years, so exact address matches might not always exist.

 Learn more about the people who lived in Ithaca from information recorded in the U.S. Census.
 We have created a database of people which can be searched from the website by name, address, or employment.